top of page

 About Alanna

 Alanna Gonzalez, LSW, began her journey with Family Promise as an Emergency Shelter Intern in 2018.
-She proudly received a bachelor’s degree in social work from Seton Hall University (go Pirates!) and a master’s degree in social work from Fordham University.
+She received a bachelor’s degree in social work from Seton Hall University (go Pirates!) and a master’s degree in social work from Fordham University.

 After gaining experience working alongside community members to help them achieve housing stability, Alanna shifted her focus to development work, contributing to the agency's marketing efforts, social media management, and fundraising.
-Additionally, she serves as the Marketing Lead for local soccer club, Cabras Football Club, seamlessly blending her love for sports with community engagement.

 Alanna Gonzalez, LSW